sparshg05/AI-Chat-App/README.md

 3. Refined prompt engineering to create even express server also with a basic file structure.

-4. WebContainer utilisation to run the node server on the browser itself for routes testing.
+4. WebContainer Support for running server in the browser

 5. Fast & Scalable API (Built with Express.js & MongoDB)

 6. Deployed on Render for seamless accessibility

+## 🛠️ Tech Stack

+### Frontend:

+React.js (Vite)

+Axios

+Tailwind CSS

+### Backend:

+Node.js with Express.js

+WebSockets (socket.io) for real-time communication

+MongoDB with Mongoose ORM

+JWT Authentication

+WebContainer API for browser-based execution